xtclang/xvm/javatools_launcher/README.md

   if the XDK directory structure has not changed, and if the parameter requirements for the Java command line tools have not changed, and if a launcher already exists for your OS in the `build/exe` directory, and -- _of course!_ -- if things are working, then do **not** rebuild these.
-* The compiler used is GCC. _Even on Windows and Mac._
+* The compiler used is GCC. _Even on Windows._ (On Mac, to do the Intel and ARM cross-compile, the Clang compiler aka `cc` is used.)
 * On macOS, the build uses the command line tools that are available as part of xCode.
+Alternatively, you could install those same tools with Homebrew, but (WARNING!) it prefixes many of the commands with "g" so that they do not collide with the same tools installed by xCode.
-* On Linux, the build uses GCC.
+* On Linux, the build uses GCC. (_TODO: Build and check in a Linux executable._)
-* On Windows, use Cygwin or MinGW to support GCC.
+* On Windows, use Cygwin or MinGW to support GCC. (_TODO: Test Windows 11 Linux subsystem support._)
 * When the make command executes successfully, then the resulting executable file is placed into `build/exe`.
 * Each supported OS/hardware combination has an artifact in the `build/exe` directory, **and that